What Is TERRAZZO

 Brass divider strips became available in the mid-twenties of this century, replacing or offering a second choice to the marble cubes or strips.
 In the thirties, white alloy of zinc metal strips were developed, and during World War II, due to the essential need for metal, plastic strips were developed.
 These strips were not only designed to separate colors, but they played an essential role in the control of localizing shrinkage in the Terrazzo topping, preventing cracks from marring the aesthetics of this beautiful surface.
 Soon advanced technology gave this industry various gauges of all these strips, resulting in the creation of elaborate and intricate patterns and designs.

 In 1924, improvements on the Galera led to the development of electric grinding equipment to achieve a fine finish.
 The technology of carborundum stones on a rotating head, aided in advancing grinding and polishing procedures to today’s standards.

 When white Portland cement was introduced into this industry, it expanded the horizon of Terrazzo colors with the mineral color pigment additives.
 Now the spectrum of color for Terrazzo was unlimited.
 During this time numerous chemical companies were developing cleaners and sealers to enhance the beauty of Terrazzo.

 In the last 25 years, new developments were achieved with the discovery of epoxies, polyesters, latex, and acrylics.
-Rustic Terrazzo emerged during this, creating a unique surface that is especially designed for sidewalks, plazas, terraces, pools and stairways with unlimited use for decks and wall surfaces.
+Rustic Terrazzo emerged creating a unique surface that is especially designed for sidewalks, plazas, terraces, pools, and stairways with unlimited use for decks and wall surfaces.